-Most couples find themselves caught in these cycles of conflict that are, unfortunately, all to common.
+Most couples find themselves caught in these cycles of conflict that are, unfortunately, all too familiar.
 There is hope!
 These cycles can change.
 The first step is to identify what Dr. Sue Johnson calls your demon dialogues.

 The Protest Polka is when one partner lodges a complaint and the other partner does not respond.
 The protesting partners ups their game by escalating the criticism as the other partner shuts down and withdraws.
-The result is partners drive each other further into rejection and loneliness with no one feeling safe.
+Partners drive each other further into rejection and loneliness with no one feeling safe.

-Flight and Freeze sometimes follows Find the Bad Guy.
+Flight and Freeze sometimes follow Find the Bad Guy.
 Partners give up and retreat into hopelessness.
-Each one is afraid and alone and have no way back to safety and connection.
+Each one is afraid and alone and has no way back to safety and connection.

 Couples Counseling www.stoneycreekcounseling.com